trebeljahr/trebeljahr.com/_booknotes/how-to-win-friends-and-influence-people.md

 1. Begin in a friendly way.
 1. Get the other person to say yes.
 1. Get the other person to talk mostly.
-1. Let other people claim ideas as their if you want that they believe them.
+1. Let other people claim ideas as theirs if you want that they believe them.
 1. See things from the perspectives of others.
 1. Sympathize.
 1. Appeal to nobler motives.